These Are The 17 Easiest Microgreens To Grow

 6. Basil Microgreens

 We aren't sure why people believe basil microgreens are challenging to grow.
 Maybe because they're mucilaginous seeds, or because they take up to 3 weeks to mature?

 Growing mucilaginous seeds isn't difficult, and it does take some patience, though.
 If you check on mucilaginous seeds too early during the blackout period, the seeds tend to stick to the cover and disrupt the rooting.

 Basil microgreens grow steadily, but not quickly.
-Although with the ideal temperatures slightly warmer than room temperature, you can harvest within 14-days.
+The ideal temperature is slightly warmer than room temperature, you can harvest within 14-days.

 But the best thing about basil microgreens is that you can let them grow.
 In fact, we think their best flavor occurs between 20 and 25 days.
-Again, because it's best to let basil microgreens to get larger, using the correct seeding density is essential.
+Again, because it's best to let basil microgreens get larger, using the correct seeding density is essential for good results.

-We grow several basil varieties, and they all grow similar.
+We grow several different varieties of basil, and they all grow similarly.
 If you give basil 3 or 4 days in the blackout period to let the seedlings root and then give them plenty of light, you'll have no problem growing basil microgreens.
 Like the Genovese basil shown in the photo earlier in this article, or the Red Rubin Basil shown below.

 You can click the following link to learn more about how to grow basil microgreens.